TrostAft/TrostAft.github.io/index.md

 - 2nd year Ph.D. student in Applied Math at NCSU.
   - Advisor: [Dr. Alen Alexanderian](https://aalexan3.math.ncsu.edu/)
-- BA in Math and Computer Science and Minor in Classical Studies at NYU.
+- BA in Math and Computer Science with minor in Classical Studies at NYU.

 ## Research Interests